zdravkov/kendo-docs/api/wrappers/jsp/rangeSlider.md

 ### selectionStart `float`

-The selection start value of the
+The selection start value of the RangeSlider.

 #### Example
     <kendo:rangeSlider selectionStart="selectionStart">